-There have been rumours and last week Mark Zuckerberg finally confirmed what’s next for Facebook's News Feed: it will change for the better and give more priority to the posts by our friends and family.
+There had been rumours and at the start of 2018 Mark Zuckerberg finally confirmed what would be next for Facebook's News Feed: it will change for the better and give more priority to the posts by our friends and family.
 According to Facebook, this will help us connect and build relationships with the people that matter to us the most, a profound purpose of the platform since the start.

-But for brands, it will be yet another blowback, and the organic reach of the Facebook posts will decrease.
+But for brands, it was yet another blowback, and the organic reach of the Facebook posts has decreased.
 Here’s what Adam Mosseri, Head of News Feed, stated in the press release:

 “Because space in News Feed is limited, showing more posts from friends and family and updates that spark conversation means we’ll show less public content, including videos and other posts from publishers or businesses.”